GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ### Owner /
 * I want to test if the user can easily and intuitively use and navigate the website.
     * Navigation bar is the header is clear, easy to use, provides feedback and is in the same location site wide.
-* I want to test the site performance is good, with regards to responsiveness and load times.
+* I want to test that the site performance is good, with regards to responsiveness and load times.
     * Website performance testing has been excellent.
 * I want to test that the Website accessibility is good.
     * Website accessibility was 100% in all tests on all pages.